Deni210/Module-Source/README.md

   * It then watches `%localappdata%/execute.txt` for changes.
   * If that file changes, it reads the contents and runs it.

+# Contributions Welcome
+If you find any bugs and you know how to fix them, feel free to open a pull request and i'll make sure to merge it if everything checks out. functions that don't pass sUNC:
+- gethiddenproperty – returns an empty string for SharedString
+- getrunningscripts – doesn’t return scripts inside Actors
+- getloadedmodules – same issue as above, misses scripts in Actors
+- WebSocket.Connect – no TLS support
+- getcustomasset – doesn't load .mp3 files
+- getconnections – causes a crash

 Have fun.

 -- Discord: Bytecode (`goodbytecode`)